Vaulted Ceiling Lighting Ideas

 A slanted ceiling does present some challenges when adding general lighting to a room.
 For example, some vaulted ceilings meet in the middle leaving no room for a ceiling fixture.
 Enter a solution.
 Sloped ceiling light fixtures help you illuminate otherwise difficult to light spaces.
 In addition, choosing recessed lighting sloped ceiling fixtures over traditional hanging or ceiling lights might provide more even light throughout your room depending on how the space is laid out.

-Develop Your Lighting Plan
+Developing Your Lighting Plan

 Make a sketch of the angled ceiling room making sure to include any table or floor lamps your currently have or may have in the space.
 Then, layout where you want the housings to be installed.
 Keep in mind that a sloped ceiling increases in height toward the middle of the room.
 A general rule of thumb when laying out recessed cans is that you should divide the ceiling height by two and space your sloped ceiling downlights accordingly.

-Select The Sloped Recessed Lighting Housing
+Selecting the Right Sloped Recessed Lighting Housing

 There are different recessed lighting sloped ceiling options available to you.
 If the slanted ceiling is already installed you will need a remodel housing.
 These will be installed through a hole cut in the ceiling.
 Otherwise, you can choose a new construction sloped ceiling housing.
 This kind of can has bars that adjust and are attached to the ceiling joists.